 Audio Data Processing & Computer Analysis

-The flowchart and stage descriptions below show how the Eclipse Soundscapes team handles and analyzes eclipse audio data from ES Data Collectors.
-This page outlines the steps from receiving and sorting data to uploading, segmenting, sharing, and comparing Power Spectral Density (PSD).
+The flowchart image and its text description below the image explain how the Eclipse Soundscapes team handles and analyzes eclipse audio data from ES Data Collectors.
+This page outlines the steps from receiving and sorting data to uploading, sharing, and analyzing.
 This process will ensure that data is well-organized, analyzed for significant changes, and shared properly.
-The final step, currently in development, will involve data analysts who will investigate any identified changes.
-We are currently in stage 3, segmenting data into 1- and 3-minute chunks.
+We are currently in stage 3.

 Stage 1